Yvand/azd-functions-spfx-custom-api/azure-function/README.md

 1. Review the file `infra/main.parameters.json` to customize the parameters used for provisioning the resources in Azure.
 Review [this article](https://learn.microsoft.com/azure/developer/azure-developer-cli/manage-environment-variables) to manage the azd's environment variables.

-1. Provision the resources in Azure and deploy the functions app package by running command `azd up`.
+1. Provision the resources in Azure and deploy the function app package by running command `azd up`.

 ## Known issues when updating the Azure resources